.jpeg)

 - Get accurate vehicle weights, fully loaded and unloaded.
 This is crucial for reimbursement.

-- Assemble all necessary receipts to submit for reimbursement.
-Costs that are paid includ payment for rental vehicles and packing materials, moving equipment such as hand trucks, gas and oil expenses, weight tickets and highway tolls.
+- Keep track of all necessary receipts to submit for reimbursement.
+Expenses that you'll be reimbursed for include payment for rental vehicles and packing materials, moving equipment such as hand trucks, gas and oil expenses, weight tickets and highway tolls.

 Get Organized!